-Figure 4: Model-Implied Equity Premium and Martin's (2017) Equity Premium Lower Bound
+Figure 4.
+(Color online) Model-Implied Equity Premium and the Equity Premium Lower Bound of Martin (2017)

-The solid black line depicts the model-implied monthly equity premium, as formulated in Equation (27).
-The dashed red line depicts the "epbound" series constructed by Martin (2017), representing the lower bound to the equity premium as given by the right-hand side of the inequality in Equation (15) of his paper.
-This series is available from 1996/01 to 2012/01, and is downloadable from http://personal.lse.ac.uk/martiniw/.
+Notes.
+The solid line depicts the model-implied monthly equity premium, as formulated in Equation (27).
+The dashed line depicts the "epbound" series constructed by Martin (2017), representing the lower bound to the equity premium as given by the right-hand side of the inequality in equation (15) of his paper.
+This series is available from January 1996 to January 2012 and is downloadable from http://personal.lse.ac.uk/martiniw/.
 Note that Martin (2017) reports annualized lower bound estimates at the daily frequency; the dashed red line in this plot takes the end-of-month values and divides them by 12 to match with the monthly numbers in our analysis.
 The shaded regions are NBER recession months from the NBER website.
 The two series are 94.78% correlated.

-table also reports regressions from the two components in macroeconomic uncertainty, bad and good uncertainty, onto the instruments.
+The R^2 is 50% and uncertainty loads significantly on all instruments except for the realized equity and speculative bond return variances.
+Unlike the risk aversion process, uncertainty loads very strongly on both credit spreads and the physical corporate bond variance.
+The term spread also has a significant negative effect on uncertainty (and no effect on risk aversion).
+This makes sense as flattening yield curves are associated with future economic downturns.
+The table also reports regressions from the two components in macroeconomic uncertainty, bad and good uncertainty, onto the instruments.
 Clearly, the variation in macroeconomic uncertainty is dominated by the bad component and the coefficients for the bad component projection are very similar to those of total uncertainty.
 We also report the results from a variance decomposition applied to the fitted values of the regression.
 The credit spread explains almost 63% of the explained uncertainty variation.
 The dividend and earnings yield variables likely offset one another partially with one contributing a positive, the other a negative amount to the total variation but jointly the equity yield variables still explain close to 20%.
-Finally, the risk neutral equity variance and the physical corporate bond return variance each contribute about 12-14% of the explained variation of uncertainty.
+Finally, the risk neutral equity variance and the physical corporate bond return variance each contribute about 12%-14% of the explained variation of uncertainty.